Texas boy, 6, killed when deputies fire on "cornered" suspect

 Salazar said internal affairs is investigating the matter, but said "preliminarily ... it appears as if policies were complied with."
 As of Friday evening, it was unclear when the sheriff's office would release the video, which Salazar said included video of officers administering first aid to the six-year-old boy.

-The deadly drama began around 11 a.m., Salazar said, when a deputy responding to reports of a stolen car found the suspect hiding in a closet and she allegedly told them, "I have a weapon, I’m gonna shoot you."
+The deadly drama began around 11 a.m., Salazar said, when a deputy responding to reports of a stolen car found Jones hiding in a closet and she allegedly told them, "I have a weapon, I’m gonna shoot you."

-Salazar said the deputies believed she was armed because she appeared to point a weapon at them during the foot chase.
+Salazar said the deputies believed Jones was armed because she appeared to point a weapon at them during the foot chase.

 Two relatives were in the mobile home with little Kameron when the fatal shots were fired, Salazar said.
 Neither was hurt.